alicia-312/minikube_dev/README.md

 - deploy a node.js webapp
 - create a docker image
 - manage the webapp deployed via helm
-- deploy an nginx ingress controller via helm
-- have the webapp service ONLY be routable from outside the cluster on the URL `http://local.ecosia.org/tree`
+- have the webapp service ONLY be routable from outside the cluster to a specific url
-- Endpoint for webapp service should ONLY accept GET requests from the path `http://local.ecosia.org/tree`
+- Endpoint for webapp service should ONLY accept GET requests from a specified path

 Bonus!
 - set up a Chart.yaml to codify your configuration of helm